Tenet by Christopher Nolan: the short circuit of the image - Asap Land

 When they arrive they do so in compliance with the canons and timing of the spy movie, without ever overflowing into intrusiveness.

-For example, Inception he tried to mask this need for speech and explanation much better than Interstellar (a film in which Matthew McConaughey’s monologue once he enters Gargantua is very useful to the viewer) because he reasoned at the base like a caper movie.
+For example, Inception he tried to mask this need for speech and explanation much better than Interstellar (film in which Matthew McConaughey’s monologue once he enters Gargantua is very useful to the viewer) because he reasoned at the base like a caper movie.

 The canonical scenes of the setting of the robbery typical of that genre were replaced with dialogues conceived for the sole purpose of explaining to the viewer the functioning of the world in which the work is set.